 More cable cars run from Grindelwald than from anywhere else in the Jungfrau region, giving access to lofty viewpoints and numerous short- and long-distance trails.

-Discover more places to stay in Wengen and Grindelwald.
+Where to stay in Wengen and Grindelwald

 Some 5km south from Lauterbrunnen, just before the peaceful hamlet of Stechelberg, you'll find the huge base station for the cable-car ride up to Gimmelwald, Mürren and the Schilthorn.